tooploox/taxonify_gui/manual/main_view/README.md

 ## Cross-component actions

 ### Data annotation
 Data annotation is a process that involves more than one component of the Main view.
-In order to annotate data user needs to apply filtering criteria (or no criteria at all), then choose annotation preferences, then select appropriate images and click `Apply to selected images` at the end to finalize annotation.
+In order to annotate data user needs to apply filtering criteria (or no criteria at all), then choose annotation preferences, then select appropriate images and click on the `Apply to selected images` at the end to finalize annotation.

 There are two typical annotation flows:
  - annotation with leaving images in the view